mnemnion/sandbox/elf.md

 Part of why I've avoided the cult of Emacs is that using the arrow keys, if the tutorials are to be believed, is some kind of sin against the Holy Spirit.
 It makes the fingers leave the home row.
 Oh snap!

 I not only do not care, I am actively hostile to this point of view.
 Arrows are on my keyboard so I can move around; letters are for things that might be letter like in some way, like "S"aving a file or whatnot.
+I even use the trackpad, which is admittedly comical in Emacs and not a habit I intend to get into.

 So I've got hyper (aka "fn"), control, meta (alt/option/names-all-day), and command aka super.
 My general principle, as I make sense out of this mess, is that hyper is for me, command is for the Mac, and control and meta belong to the larger Emacs community.
 I'll fiddle with them, in particular, I do not need any of the letter currently given over to navigation, at least the ones that overload the arrow keys.